Defective Medical Devices

 Negligent parties may potentially face civil lawsuits and criminal prosecution.
 The government may use its seizure and injunction powers to protect the public from dangerous products.

-Legal surviving heirs include the decedent's spouse, children, parents and others as proscribed by Florida’s Wrongful Death Statute 768.21.
+In a wrongful death case, legal surviving heirs include the decedent's spouse, children, parents and others as proscribed by Florida’s Wrongful Death Statute.
 Compensation may include lost support and services, loss of companionship, mental pain and suffering, reimbursement for funeral expenses, if already paid, and more.
 The decedent’s estate may also pursue compensation for loss of net accumulations, lost earnings, medical and funeral expenses and more.

 You can reach Miami Personal Injury Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].